RojasCortes/ConvertScope/replit.md

-✓ Successfully deployed to Vercel at https://convert-scope.vercel.app ✓ Fixed build configuration for proper static site deployment ✓ Application fully functional with all features working correctly
+✓ Successfully deployed to Vercel at https://convert-scope.vercel.app ✓ Fixed build configuration for proper static site deployment ✓ Application fully functional with all features working correctly ✓ Completely eliminated PostgreSQL dependency and implemented localStorage-only system ✓ Fixed translation issues - removed Spanish text from English mode ✓ Implemented localStorage for favorites and conversions in all categories ✓ Added auto-save functionality for conversions with 2-second delay ✓ Corrected TypeScript errors in translation function calls

 ## System Architecture